Netflix/falcor/documentation/router.md

 "genrelist[{integers}].titles[{integers}]"
 ~~~

-Note that although the first four routes all retrieve their data from the recommendation service, we cannot collapse them into a single route.
+Note that although the genre list routes all retrieve their data from the recommendation service, we cannot collapse them into a single route.
 Two routes can only be collapsed if they are the same length and differ by one key.
 We will address this issue later in the walkthrough.

 ## Handling Authorization

-Now that we have chosen our routes we need to consider whether our route handlers have sufficient information to create values on-demand.
+Now that we have chosen our routes we need to consider whether our route handlers have sufficient information to handle requests.
 Note that _many of the routes in the JSON Graph object are personalized for the current user_.
-For example two different Netflix users will likely see completely different personalized recommendations in the their "genrelist" arrays.
+For example, two different Netflix users will likely see completely different personalized recommendations in their "genrelist" arrays.
 The "rating" and "userRating" fields are also specific to the current user.
 The "rating" field is the algorithmically-predicted rating for the user based on the user's previous viewing history and user-specified ratings.
 The "userRating" field is the user–specified rating for the title, and it should not be possible to set this value if a user is not logged in.

 While a login is clearly required to change data or receive personalized recommendations, we would like to be able to use to allow users to browse the catalog without logging in.
 That's why both the recommendations service and rating service fallback to providing generic recommendations and ratings in the absence of a user ID.